capacitor-community/react-hooks/README.md

 ## Support Status

 This is a community-supported add-on to Ionic React.
-If you'd like to help maintain this repo or have an idea for a hook please reach out to [@maxlynch](http://twitter.com/maxlynch) on Twitter.
+If you'd like to help maintain this repo or have an idea for a hook please file an issue or reach out to the team on Twitter.

 This also means the core Ionic React team doesn't guarantee regular updates to this repo, but rather encourages the community to pitch in.